vlatri/node-filedownloader/README.md

 * `url` url to Download from
 * `saveas` File name to be saved as ex( audio.mp3)
 * `saveto` Folder to be saved in
+* `deleteIfExists` Force deleting file if it is excisting (default: false)
+* `resume` Resume file if it is not compelted if false will delete the file and start it again (default: true)

 The progress event will return :
 ```js